learn-co-curriculum/dsc-spark-docker-installation/README.md

 ## Introduction

 In addition to running on the clusters, Spark provides a simple standalone deploy mode.
-We can launch a standalone cluster either manually, by starting a master and workers by hand, or use our provided launch scripts.
+We can launch a standalone cluster either manually, by starting a master and workers by hand or use our provided launch scripts.
 It is also possible to run these daemons on a single machine for testing.
 In this lesson, we'll look at installing a standalone version of Spark on Windows and Mac machines.
 All the required tools are open source and directly downloadable from official sites referenced in the lesson.

 ## Objectives
 You will be able to: